 Finding that sweet spot in the middle is recommended.
 As for teeth, everyone’s gums and teeth are different.
 Some are more flattering than others.
 A great photographer will provide recommendations on the best look for you based on your own smile.

-Studio vs On-Site Locations, Studio vs Natural Light & Outdoor Headshots
+Studio vs Natural Light Headshots; Indoor vs Outdoor Headshots

 Most photographers shoot headshots indoors, in studios, against generic backdrops.
 This can be great for consistency for company branding but creativity and uniqueness is lost in the process (I can’t shake off the JCP – JCPenney portrait look from Step Brothers).